-Given the profound social repercussions of this momentous development and the fierce opposition it will inevitably provoke, I would like to present three additional arguments to establish its iron-clad necessity.
+Given the profound social repercussions of a revolutionary transformation and the fierce opposition it will inevitably provoke, I would like to present three additional arguments to establish its iron-clad necessity.
 The first relates to alternative solutions to the GHG crisis, the second to the political structure of capitalist societies, and the third to the redirection of our species from expansion to contraction.
 The alternative GHG solutions are depicted in figure 3 below.

 Like the Keeling curve, this graph depicts changes to the atmosphere's CO2 concentration over time.
 The upper curve represents the conventional approach of decarbonizing the economy.
 The goal of net-zero emissions is thus achieved within a specified timeframe.
 The intent of this approach is to stabilize the concentration level in order to limit global warming to 1.5°C or 2°C. The lower curve represents the safe-concentration approach that is part of the rational response.

 What is noteworthy about the net-zero approach is that, although it is objectively unable to solve the GHG crisis, many mainstream sources see it as unrealistically aggressive and thus virtually impossible to achieve.
 This strongly indicates that the required solutions cannot be implemented within the prevailing order.
 Let me substantiate this important claim.